-This month our fabulously loyal client Emma Potter (we might even call her a Marmot Tours ambassador!) has written a blog on her recent Ventoux & the Verdon Gorge trip with us.
+This month our fabulously loyal client Emma Potter (we might even call her a Marmot Tours ambassador!) has written a blog on her recent cycling holiday with us to Ventoux & the Verdon Gorge trip.

 Our first departure on this trip for 2019 is 11th May and we still have some spaces left, so do get in touch if you’d like to check availability.

 The mountains are calling… there’s a little voice inside my head that’s constantly talking – where to next?
 Which country has the most compelling draw, is it the panoramic scenery, the rolling hills or simply just the joyful feeling of exploring?

 This autumn I had the pleasure of going on a fantastic intrepid cycling adventure.
 I always like to find a new destination to explore and this time the lure of the Verdon Gorge and Ventoux were too much to resist.
 So after a few weeks of research, checking the expected weather forecast and speaking to friends, I booked my fourth trip with Marmot Tours, accompanied by a couple of cheeky reprobates aptly named Jet Pack Jo and Dan the Man.